 - The financial aid office will determine your unmet financial need and financial aid eligibility.

-- The California Student Aid Commission will review your FAFSA and your Chafee Grant Application.
+- The California Student Aid Commission will review your FAFSA or California Dream Act Application and your Chafee Grant Application.

-- Once all of the above is completed, the California Student Aid Commission will send you a letter notifying you of your award status.
+- Once all of the above is completed, the California Student Aid Commission will notify you of your award status.